adaltas/node-csv-docs/src/md/transform/state.md

 The transform instance export a few properties which are also available from the user callback function:

-* `transform.running`
+* `transform.state.finished`
-  The number of transformation callback being run at a given time.
+  The number of transformation callback which have been executed; was `transform.finished` before version 2.
-* `transform.started`
+* `transform.state.running`
-  The number of transformation callback which have been initiated.
+  The number of transformation callback being run at a given time; was `transform.finished` before version 2.
-* `transform.finished`
+* `transform.state.started`
-  The number of transformation callback which have been executed.
+  The number of transformation callback which have been initiated; was `transform.finished` before version 2.

 ## Get state information